coolpugg/coolpugg/README.md

 - 💞️ I’m looking to collaborate on game
 - 📫 How to reach me is discord: is coolpug.

-If you want go to https://paste.protogen.gay/jopizupewa.php for the same thing but easier to read!
+-If you want go to https://paste.protogen.gay/jopizupewa.php for the same thing but easier to read!

-The link is outdated but still got 99% of the scripts
+-The link is outdated but still got 99% of the scripts